Vopaaz/V-Shell/README.md

 ### Supported Functions

 - [x] Display prompt information (current working directory) and accept a command that the user keys in and execute the command
+  - The command can be an executable in the `PATH` followed by its arguments
+  - or `cd SOME_DIR`, which changes the working directory, and is the only supported built-in command
-- [x] When the execution is finished, display the prompt again and wait for next command
+- [x] When the execution is finished, the prompt will be displayed again and wait for next command
-- [x] Terminate the interpreter with command `bye`
+- [x] The interpreter can be terminated with command `bye`
-- [x] Allow multiple commands in one line, separated by `&&`
+- [x] Multiple commands in one line are allowed, they should be separated by `&&`
 - [x] Execute the command in background when the character `*` is append to the end of one command. **Note that this will prevent commands from using `*` as a wildcard parameter.**
 - [x] The shell will not terminate from being interrupted by `Ctrl-C`